Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 (There is often a delay of up to 20 minutes before the website becomes available.)
 The address of this website is https://sanson0.github.io/tennis_club/
 ### Making changes to the website
-Whenever new changes to the code are made (within the main branch), and these changes are saved, and commands git add, git commit and git push are used, the changes to the website are automatically deployed (so they appear at the address https://sanson0.github.io/tennis_club/).
+Whenever new changes to the code are made in Gitpod (within the main branch), and these changes are saved, and commands git add, git commit and git push are used, the changes to the website are automatically deployed (so they appear at the address https://sanson0.github.io/tennis_club/).
 Currently there is only one branch.
 ## Testing
 Methods for testing of the website included:-
-* clicking on page icon with magnifying glass within Gitpod screen to display website
+* Clicking on page icon with magnifying glass within Gitpod screen to display website, changes appear once files are saved
 * at the Gitpod comand line, typing 'python3 -m http.server' to display website in new screen
-* when website deployed, opening it in Chrome and investigating it with web developer tools
+* When website deployed, opening it in Chrome and investigating it with web developer tools
 * Web developer tools in Chrome have a device symbol, automatically scaling the screen for different widths of devices (responsiveness)
 * Checking website on different devices
+* Checking the website on different browsers (Firefox, Google Chrome, Microsoft Edge, Avast)
-* checking HTML code using W3C HTML Validator
+* Checking HTML code using W3C HTML Validator
-* checking CSS code using W3C CSS Validator
+* Checking CSS code using W3C CSS Validator
-* checking performance of the website using Lighthouse
+* Checking performance of the website using Lighthouse
 ### UX requirements vs website
 #### First impressions
 First impressions of the website are good if:-